John-Paul Langbroek: Newman Government (2011–2015)

-Post Newman (2015–)
+Opposition (2015-2024)

 Following Newman government's defeat in the 2015 election, Langbroek became Deputy leader of the LNP and Deputy Leader of the Opposition.
 He left the position after Lawrence Springborg lost the leadership to Tim Nicholls with Deb Frecklington replacing Langbroek in his position as deputy leader.

 He has remained on the opposition frontbench under Nicholls, Frecklington and Crisafulli.

-After Nicholls stood down as leader after the 2017 election, Langbroek stood for the LNP leadership again finishing second to Frecklington with 10 votes to her 25, with 3 for Mark Robinson.
+After Nicholls stood down as leader after the 2017 election, Langbroek stood for the LNP leadership again, finishing second to Frecklington with 10 votes to her 25, with 3 for Mark Robinson.

+Crisafulli Government (2024–present)

+Following the LNP’s victory at the 2024 Queensland state election, Langbroek was appointed Minister for Education and Minister for the Arts in the Crisafulli ministry, beginning his term on 1 November 2024.

+In May 2025, he directed the State Library of Queensland to withdraw one of the awardees of their 2025 black&write! writing fellowships, just hours before the ceremony.
+The library withdrew the fellowship from Martu author K. A. Ren Wyld based on a 2024 tweet about the killing of Hamas leader Yahya Sinwar by Israel.
+Wyld later said she was unaware of who Sinwar was at the time and believed she had deleted the tweet afterwards.
+Following the incident, several Queensland Literary Awards panel judges, including Jeanine Leane and writer and critic Nigel Featherstone, resigned in protest.

+In August 2025, Langbroek oversaw Queensland's first teachers' strike in 16 years, organised by the Queensland Teachers' Union (QTU).
+Over 50,000 teachers participated, rejecting the government’s offer of an 8% pay rise over three years, arguing it would leave Queensland teachers at the bottom of the national pay scale.
+The strike also reflected concerns about excessive workloads, understaffing, and inadequate classroom resources.

-Personal
+Personal life

 Langbroek is married and has three children.
 Although he has not shown a clear rejection of his parents' religion (Jehovah's Witnesses), he does not discuss the topic at length.

 He has expressed the pain of having a relative with motor neurone disease.
 Describing the disease as having "destroyed his family", causing his 58-year-old brother-in-law to need constant nursing and causing potentially fatal weight loss.